WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/symbols.md

 Not *equal’s sign, equals sign*, or *equal symbol*.

-Insert spaces before and after an equal sign.
+Insert a space before and after the equal sign.

 ## .htaccess